A pink cocktail always is an eye-catcher, and this Pink Fig Gin Tonic does not only look beautiful... it also tastes sensational.

 - Fig syrup: Now, to the star of the recipe: homemade fig syrup.
 It is made with plenty of fresh figs, boiled down with demerara sugar, and a little bit of vanilla and cinnamon.
 It brings a beautiful fruity sweetness to what otherwise would be a very basic Gin and Tonic.

 - Lemon juice: just a splash of fresh lemon juice is enough to counterbalance the sugar in the syrup.

-Give everything a good stir until the syrup blends nicely with Gin and lemon juice.
+Give everything a good stir until the syrup fully combines with gin and lemon juice.
 Only then do you add ice and top everything up with tonic water.

-If you add the tonic before stirring, you will lose carbonation, and your drink falls flat.
+If you add the tonic before stirring, you will lose carbonation, and your drink will fall flat.
 Also, if you add the ice before, it will dilute the G&T. Plus, it would complicate the process of stirring itself.

-In case you went too far with the syrup, and your G&T turns out a little too sweet, just add an extra splash of lemon juice.
+In case you might have gone too far with the syrup and your G&T turns out a little too sweet, add an extra splash of lemon juice.